 - durable ABS plastic shell

 - etched metal grilles covering side vents and roof fan

 - die-cast operating front couplers

-- NEW! upgraded window parts
+- upgraded window parts

-- NEW! separately applied windshield wipers
+- separately applied windshield wipers

 Products bearing Union Pacific, Chicago & Northwestern, Denver & Rio Grande Western, Missouri Pacific, Pacific Fruit Express, Rio Grande, Southern Pacific, and Western Pacific marks are under trademark license from Union Pacific Railroad Company.